Pratham-Saraf123456/Travel_Log/README.md

 # **Adding_Different_Place**
-The web app simply allow the user to add the the places they liked .
-The use can also look after the the places added by the other users.
+The web app that allow the user to add the places they liked and let other people know about this place.
+The user can also look after the places added by the other users.

 ***